Boris Johnson scraps remaining COVID restrictions in England

 Buckingham Palace said the 95-year-old monarch was experiencing mild, cold-like symptoms, was continuing with light duties and would follow all government regulations.

-Johnson urged people not to “throw caution to the winds,” but said it was time to move “away from banning certain courses of action, compelling certain courses of action, in favor of encouraging personal responsibility.”
+The leader of the opposition Labour Party, Keir Starmer, said the government's approach would leave Britain vulnerable.

-Some scientists, however, said it was a risky move that could bring a surge in infections and weaken the country’s defenses against more virulent future strains.
+“’Ignorance is bliss’ is not a responsible approach to a deadly virus," Starmer said.

-Andrew Pollard, director of the Oxford Vaccine Group, which developed the AstraZeneca vaccine, said “the decision about when and how to reduce restrictions is enormously difficult.”
+Some scientists also said removing all restrictions was a risky move that could bring a surge in infections and weaken the country’s defenses against more virulent future strains.

 The government said it would retain a strong surveillance system, including the Infection Survey conducted by the Office for National Statistics, which is considered invaluable because it tests people whether or not they have symptoms.
 It said it also will keep the ability to ramp up testing if needed.